Fantasy-Hao/app_py/README.md

-# Asymptotic Proximal Point(APP)
+# Asymptotic Proximal Point (APP)

-Python implementation of the Asymptotic Proximal Point(APP) method.
+This repository provides a Python implementation of the **Asymptotic Proximal Point (APP)** method.

-## Code Repository
-MATLAB implementation of APP: https://github.com/xiaopengluo/app.
+The original MATLAB implementation is available at: https://github.com/xiaopengluo/app